A computer as a home media center

 Network

-At first, I thought how lucky I was that the machine had an ethernet port.
+At first, I thought how lucky I was that the laptop had an ethernet port.
 Just attach the cable and no need to think about Wi-Fi.

 Unfortunately, it turned out that the ethernet port disappeared every second boot.
-I do not know if this is a software or hardware issue but using the network card (which worked out of the box) solved the issue.
+I do not know if this is a software or hardware issue, after trying different things for multiple days I gave up; using the wireless network card (which worked out of the box) sidestepped the issue.

 Monitor/HDMI